What will I do on this project?

 Take part in community outreach days to give back to the local community

 Aside from archaeological work, there will also be opportunities to help the local community.
 We will organise community outreach days in disadvantaged areas.
 For example, you can paint and renovate a play area at a local school.

 Where will I work in Peru?

 You’ll live in Cusco, the second largest city in Peru, and stay with a local host family.

 Today, Cusco is a UNESCO World Heritage Site near the Urubamba Valley in the Andes mountain range.
 The city is filled with beautiful architecture from many centuries of civilisation.
 You should definitely try local Peruvian dishes like ceviche (Peru’s national dish), rocoto relleno (stuffed spicy peppers), or lomo saltado (stir fried beef).

 Most of your project work will take place outside of Cusco.
-We work in two national parks, Pikillaqta National Park and Sacsayhuaman Archaeological Park.
+We work at various archaeological sites.